 Most travel insurance comprehensive plans include, in their coverage for trip cancellation and interruption, some mention of coverage for terrorist acts.
 With this coverage, you would theoretically be able to cancel or interrupt your travel plans if an act of terrorism occurred in your destination city within a certain number of days of your scheduled arrival (this time frame varies by plan and provider, but in general, can be anywhere from 7 to 30 days).

 The Definition of "Terrorism"

 The other makes a clear distinction between terrorism and "civil disorder or riot," and also usually stipulates that the incident must not have been an act of war, whether declared or undeclared.
-In any case, it's vital that travelers understand that even if there is some kind of violent, frightening civil discord occurring in a country to which they are scheduled to travel, it may not be covered under their travel insurance policy's definition of "terrorism."
+In any case, travelers should understand that even if there is some kind of violent, frightening civil discord occurring in a country to which they are scheduled to travel, it may not be covered under their travel insurance policy's definition of "terrorism."

-- Time and Place Restrictions
+Time and Place Restrictions

 Also, if a terrorist act has occurred in your destination city prior to your purchase of a travel insurance policy, it will likely be considered a "known peril" – which would mean that you would not be eligible for coverage if you chose to cancel your trip as a result of that terrorist incident.
 Lastly, depending upon the plan you've purchased, you'll need to be familiar with whether the coverage applies only to a city that is specifically on your itinerary, or whether it also extends to outlying regions or to the country as a whole.